hashicorp/consul/website/source/docs/guides/secure-namespaces.html.md

 The namespaced-operators are then responsible for managing access to services, Consul KV, and other resources within their namespaces.
 Additionally, the namespaced-operator should further delegate service-access privileges to developers or end-users.
 This is consistent with the current ACL management workflow.
 Before namespaces, only one or a few operators managed tokens for an entire datacenter.

 Note that namespaces control access to Consul data and services.
-They don't have any impact on compute or other node resoursces, and nodes themselves are not namespaced.
+They don't have any impact on compute or other node resources, and nodes themselves are not namespaced.

 Namespaced-operators will only be aware of data within their namespaces.
 Without global privileges, they will not be able to see other namespaces.